sinangoker/mobiquity-packer/README.md

 ### Input File Format

-Each line contains the weight that the package can take (before the colon) and the list of items you need to choose.
+Each line contains the package capacity and the list of items to be put into the package.
 Each item is enclosed in parentheses where the 1st number is a item’s index number, the 2nd is its weight and the 3rd is its cost.
 E.g.

 ```